adityapatkar/driveberry/README.md

 A special thanks to professor Jerry Wu at University of Maryland for his guidance and support throughout the project.

-Code is inspired by the following projects:

-- DeepPiCar: TODO add link
-- Yolo5 for EdgeTPU: TODO Add link

 ## Contact Information

 For further inquiries or to report issues, please contact Aditya at apatkar@umd.edu.